Creating Goals That Rock!

 Now here it is, re-written using present tense, positive language and adding the why:

 I’m a peaceful parent who talks to my kids in a reasonable tone of voice.
 I do this because shouting doesn’t work and there are better ways.
 I feel great about myself when I stay calm and my kids are happier and behave better.
 If I do nothing I’ll continue to beat myself up about it.
-My relationship with my kids will suck.
+My relationship with my kids will break down.
 They’ll grow up and shout at their own kids.

 Create positive goals around the outcome you want – not what you want to stop doing.